eadwinCode/django-compressor/README.rst

 Other Configurations
 --------------------

-To minify your code for production, you need to set COMPRESS_ENABLED to true in settings.py.
+To minify your code for production, you need to set COMPRESS_ENABLED and COMPRESS_OFFLINE to true in settings.py.

 In django-compressor, COMPRESS_ENABLED = !DEBUG